 Site builders make it really easy for non-technical users to create visually compelling WordPress sites, but they do so at the cost of adding an extra layer of interpretation before presenting your site’s pages to visitors.
 In other words, your web server has to work harder to render these components, which slows down your page load time.
 Whenever possible finding a theme that is able to achieve the style that you’re looking for without enlisting the help of a site builder plugin.
 At the very least, see if the design and layout that you are trying to achieve can be accomplished using a lightweight shortcodes plugin.

-Some of the best stability minded practices are good for site speed and security, and vise-versa.
+Some of the best stability-minded practices are good for site speed and security, and vice-versa.
 Because these practices complement each other so well, you may start to see a bit of redundancy in the guidelines provided, but for completely different reasons.

 Keep the Number of Active Plugins to a Minimum

 Wait a minute, wasn’t this the first bullet in the last list?
 Yes, it was.
-But keeping the number of active plugins to a minimum also help with stability.
-Think of your site like a game of jenga.
+But keeping the number of active plugins to a minimum also helps with stability.
+Think of your site as a game of Jenga.
 The higher that the tower becomes, the less stability it has.
 Its center of gravity get’s higher with every row of blocks you add to the top.
 This continues to happen until it tumbles.
-As you add plugins to your site and they begin interacting with one another, you are adding more opportunity for instability to occur.
+As you add plugins to your site and they begin interacting with one another, you are adding more opportunities for instability to occur.
 So whenever possible limit the number of active plugins on your WordPress site.